• Home

 We recommend that participants from countries with visa obligation apply for their visa well in advance.

-Payment information
+Payment

 After filing the application, the stipulated amount is to be paid to the account stated in the invoiceUpon receipt of the payment, applicants receive a letter of acceptance.
 The letter of acceptance also serves as a basis for visa applications.

+The payment can be made in Czech Crowns or in EUROS.
 When transferring a foreign currency payment to CZK, the exchange rate for that day is used.
 Please note that the price does not include bank charges; please check with your bank what fee they charge and include it in the transaction.

 Accommodation, meals